 6. Take some activity books and pencils for when you’re back at the tent.

-7. Take plenty of wet wipes and spare toilet roll.
+7. Take plenty of reusable wipes and spare eco friendly (bamboo or recycled) toilet roll.

 9. Don’t forget wellies, waterproofs, hats, sunglasses and sun cream – you never know what the weather will do.